 - Garnish with rose petals for a really romantic finish.

 Fabio’s Classic Margarita, The Athenaeum

 Nothing quite beats a classic margarita and where better to start your Valentine’s evening than with a fiery number from The Athenaeum.

-While The Athenaeum Hotel & Residences may be closed for now, you can still get your fix at home with this simple margarita recipe.
+If you can’t make it over to The Athenaeum this weekend, you can still get your fix at home with this simple margarita recipe.
 Garnish your glass with a rim of chilli flakes, add in a couple of chilli slices and zap up the margarita with a splash of fresh lime juice, and you’ll be onto a winner.

 - 40ml Tequila Jose Cuervo